Learning How to Rest

 Conversational release; chat things out with a close friend.
 Emotional rest is about finding ways to express your emotions freely, giving them space whether privately or with a trusted friend, and honoring your emotional needs.
 We spend our lives pushing things down and bottling our feelings up so think of emotional rest as a way of allowing your feelings to be released so you don’t burst!

 Have a good cry; sometimes we need a physical release of tears to help our body let go of the tension in our body.
-You might have a favourite sad song that can stir up emotion or a memory, and it can feel good to let yourself feel sad for a little while and honor your feelings.
+You might have a favourite sad song that can stir up emotion or a memory, and it can feel good to let yourself feel sad for a little while and honour your feelings.

 Why do I need Sensory Rest?